Branford High School (Connecticut)

 Branford High School is a public high school in Branford, Connecticut.
 As of 2021–22, it has 784 students in grades 9–12.

 Its former principal, Edmund Higgins, retired at the end of the 2007–08 school year.

 All students must satisfy 13 performance graduation requirements in areas such as writing, non-fiction reading, mathematical problem solving, and scientific concepts.

 One notable aspect of the school was its "Senior Exhibition" program.
-Every student had to complete a thorough research project on a topic of his or her choice during senior year.
-This was presented in front of a panel of judges and is graded on a Pass/Fail system.
+Every student had to complete a thorough research project on a topic of their choice during senior year.
+This was presented in front of a panel of judges and was graded on a pass/fail system.

 The student newspaper is The Branford Buzz, which is an online-only publication.

 Athletics

 Branford High School is a member of the Southern Connecticut Conference, the second largest conference in the state.

 Baseball

 The school baseball team has won three state championships, in 1999, 2006, and 2009.